What is bradycardia?

 Bradycardia is often the result of another heart condition, so taking steps to improve your heart health will usually improve your overall health.
 The best steps you can take are to:

-- Get regular exercise.
+- Being active on most, if not all, days of the week.
 Your doctor can tell you what level of exercise is safe for you.

 Get emergency help if you fainted or if you have symptoms of a heart attack or have severe shortness of breath.
 Call your doctor right away if your heart rate is slower than usual, you feel like you might pass out, or you notice increased shortness of breath.